hdinkel/linuxcommandline/linux_beginner/introduction.rst

 A path describes the location of a file/folder in the filesystem:
 It is important to understand that there are basically two ways to describe such a path: Either by using an *absolute* pathname, or by using a
 *relative* pathname.
 The difference is that *absolute* paths always start with a "slash ``/``".
-This "slash" denotes the so called "root" of the filesystem (see below). *Relative* paths in contrast always starting with a directory name and denote the location of a file/folder *relative* to the current directory.
+This "slash" denotes the so called "root" of the filesystem (see below). *Relative* paths in contrast always start with a directory name and denote the location of a file/folder *relative* to the current directory.

 .. note:: When in doubt, it's best to use *absolute* filenames.
-Commands given with absolute pathname are more easily repeated later, as they can be run independent of the current working directory (unlike relative paths).
+Commands given with absolute pathname are more easily repeated later, as they can be run regardless of the current working directory (unlike relative paths).

 ***********************************
 General Structure of Linux Commands
 ***********************************

-:index:`Many <command; general structure>` linux commands have options and accept arguments.
+:index:`Many <command; general structure>` Linux commands have options and accept arguments.
 Options are a set of switch-like parameters while arguments are usually free text input (such as a filename).

 .. figure:: _static/LinuxCommandStructure.png